JakeTrock/me/content/_index.md

 Hello there, I'm Jacob Trock.
 I'm currently attending Northeastern University and pursuing a degree in computer science and in business(2025).
-I enjoy fixing old analog video equipment and helping people recover old tapes and fix their electronics.
+In my free time, I enjoy helping people recover old tapes and fix their electronics.

 No graphical user interface on a simulation can ever compete with the human imagination - Ken Thompson